-While I hate to bid goodbye to summer (and the excuse to eat two gelatos a day), I love to leverage the cooler weather as a reason to hibernate more — with a glass of wine in hand.
+I love to leverage any Roman weather as a reason to relax more — with a glass of wine in hand.

 I love wine.
 I loved California wine when I lived in California, and I love Italian wine now that I am based in Italy.
 I have taken a few short course on Italian wine, including at Vino Roma and a wine and food pairing through Roscioli.